LeoKenny/pnid_symbol_recognition/README.md

 # On P\&ID Symbol Recognition using Transformers

-This repository contains the code for the paper **"On P\&ID Symbol Recognition using Transformers"**.
+This repository contains the code for the paper **“On P\&ID Symbol Recognition using Transformers”**.
 This project investigates the use of transformer-based object detection, specifically the **DEtection TRansformer (DETR)** model, for recognizing symbols in Piping and Instrumentation Diagrams (P\&IDs).

 The primary goal is to address the challenge of automatically digitizing P\&IDs, which are often locked in non-machine-readable formats like PDF or DWG.
 Robust, automated symbol detection is a critical first step toward creating machine-interpretable graphs, enabling digital twins, and advancing automation in industrial facilities.